 The family facade

-Your children are polite, perform well in school or sports (or both), and at least one parent shows up to school events.
+Your children are polite.
+They perform well in school or sports (or both).
+At least one parent shows up to school events.
 You maintain a nice home, good jobs, and enjoy spending time with a social, religious, or community groups.
-From all outward appearances, your family is just about as perfect as it gets, and you feel safe in the knowledge that you have done your job as a parent very well.
+From all outward appearances, your family is just about as perfect as it gets.
+You feel safe in the knowledge that you have done your job as a parent very well.

 The “too nice” family